-North Korea Claims Zero Cases Of Coronavirus Infection, But Experts Are Skeptical
+North Korea Claims Zero Coronavirus Cases, But Experts Are Skeptical

 Pyongyang says it has mobilized quickly to fight for its "national survival."
 It has closed its border and cut transport links with neighboring China, extended its quarantine period from 15 to 30 days, and restricted the activities of foreign diplomatic and international organization staff in Pyongyang.

-Observers believe fears of the virus may also have led North Korean leader Kim Jong Un to reduce his public appearances, and scale back or cancel military parades and exercises.
+Observers believe fears of the virus may also have led North Korean leader Kim Jong Un to reduce his public appearances and scale back or cancel military parades and exercises.
 He was not seen in public between Jan.
 25 and Feb.
 16.

 Reports suggest that closing the border with China, North Korea's main trading partner, has caused economic activity to slump and prices to soar.